 Further south than Dominical, way way further south, down at the bottom near Panama is the town of Pavones.
 Allan Weisbecker also wrote a book based on his experiences and life in Pavones called Can’t You Get Along With Anyone? and we recommend it for anyone interested in this most remote part of Costa Rica.
 Famous for its super long left, Pavones is the quintessential surf town at the end of the road.
 Forget writing books, they should write songs about this place.

 Like Guatemala, Panama is a relatively new kid on the block when it comes to surfing.
 It shouldn’t be though.
 Panama has the longest coastline in Central America and we bet you’ll see more surfing spots discovered and springing up in the future.

 Bocas del Toro

-Difficult to call Bocas Town in Bocas del Toro a surf town in that it’s a regional hub, built out of the 19th and early 20th-century fruit trade.
-But nowadays Bocas is a major tourist center for the Bocas del Toro islands of the Caribbean coast of Panama, near the Costa Rican border.
+Difficult to call Bocas Town in Bocas del Toro a “surf town” in that it’s a regional hub, built out of the 19th and early 20th-century fruit trade.
+Nowadays, Bocas is a major tourist center for the Bocas del Toro islands of the Caribbean coast of Panama, near the Costa Rican border.
 You can’t surf directly from Bocas Town but you can stay here, enjoy the amenities, and surf elsewhere on Isla Colon and other islands like Bastimentos.

 Panama’s Azuero Peninsula sticks out of the bottom of the country into the Pacific Ocean and attracts all sorts of swells.
 The surfing here is phenomenal but what it lacks is many true surfing towns.
 We’re talking remote beaches here, with maybe a hostel that might one day become a surf town.
 Santa Catalina has a little more than that.
 It’s still small, but large enough for non-surfers to not feel uncomfortable.